gkapetanakis/IntelliQ/README.md

-# Software Engineering Project 2022-2023 (National Technical University of Athens)
+# intelliQ
+This project was created and completed as part of the Software Engineering class of the School of Electrical and Computer Engineering of the National Technical University of Athens for the academic year 2022-2023.

 #### __Project Contributors__
-* ntua-el19005 - Dimitrios Georgousis
+* `ntua-el19005` - Dimitrios Georgousis
-* ntua-el19062 - Georgios-Alexios Kapetanakis (me)
+* `ntua-el19062` - Georgios-Alexios Kapetanakis (me)

-## Description
+## Project Description
+The project prompt can be found in the folder `project_prompt`.
+It is only available in greek (for now).

+## Repository Contents
-The project consists of the following parts:
+The repo consists of the following parts:
 * The intelliQ REST API definition and documentation.
 The definition is a YAML file which conforms to OpenAPI 3.1, while the documentation is a Postman file automatically generated from the definition.
 * A back-end service which implements the API written in JavaScript using Node.js and Express.
 It uses Mongoose to interact with a MongoDB database.
-* A front-end sercive written in JavaScript using Vite and Svelte.
+* A front-end service written in JavaScript using Vite and Svelte.
 It interacts with the back-end service using the JavaScript fetch API.
 * The entire project's documentation, which is a docx document generated from Visual Paradigm.
-The Visual Paradigm source file is also included.
+The Visual Paradigm project's source files are also included.
 * A Postman test collection for the API.
 It contains tests for all endpoints and is meant to be ran as a collection.

 ## Setup